ashafaei/OD-test/README.md

 - Add in more support for Distributed Pytorch.
 - Add new models, methods etc from the huge number published since Shafei's paper.

+Very little is currently complete!
+I'll update this readme as we go.

 Original Readme:

 # Publication Information